 Postdoc, 2012-2013, Stanford University School of Medicine

-Consultant, Pediatrics, 2019, Karolinska University Hospital
+Consultant, Pediatric immunology, 2019, Karolinska University Hospital

 Academic honours, awards and prizes